MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 # Configurations on the Training Platform

-You can customize the learner and administrator experience on the Microsoft Community Training platform to fit the needs of your specific training program.
+You can customize the learner and administrator experience on the Community Training platform to fit the needs of your specific training program.

-In this article, you will learn about the different configuration options available on the Microsoft Community Training platform and how to enable or disable the configurations.
+In this article, you will learn about the different configuration options available on the Community Training platform and how to enable or disable the configurations.

 ## Steps to set the Configurations on the Platform

 1. Login to [Azure portal](https://www.portal.azure.com/).

-2. Go to App Services from the left-menu.
+1. Select **App Services** from the left-menu.

     ![Select App Service.png](../media/Select%20App%20Service%281%29.png)

-3. Click on the app service belonging to your Microsoft Community Training instance.
+1. Select the application service belonging to your Community Training instance.

-4. Select Configuration under settings from the left-menu.
+1. Select **Configuration** under *Settings* from the left-menu.

     ![Select Configurations.png](../media/Select%20Configurations%281%29.png)

-5. Go under Applications Settings tab
+1. Go to **Applications Settings**.

     ![Select Application Settings.png](../media/Select%20Application%20Settings.png)

-6. Select the setting you want to edit, Example - If you want to disable learner comments, use the setting **Features:CommentDisabled** and update it with value “**true**”
+1. Select the setting you want to edit, for example: If you want to disable learner comments, use the setting **Features:CommentDisabled** and update it with value **True**.

     ![Comment Disabled](../media/CommentDisabled.png)

     ![Comment Disabled Editing](../media/CommentDisabledEditing.png)

-7. Click on save.
+1. Select **Save**.

     ![Save Application Settings.png](../media/Save%20Application%20Settings%281%29.png)